THE VIDEOKID

 “Too many sounds (background, characters, music) are going on, and sometimes it's just too much at once and very, very loud.”

-The game's graphics feature a retro 3D "box-pixel" style, earning a solid 4.5 out of 5 stars for its effective aesthetic that complements the gameplay.
-However, some animations, like lane changes, are noted to be overly fluid, which contrasts with the retro theme.
+The game's graphics are characterized by a retro 3D "box-pixel" style, earning a strong rating of 4.5 out of 5 stars.
+While the "boxel" aesthetic complements the overall feel, some animations, such as lane changes, appear overly fluid for the retro theme.
 Overall, the visuals are pleasing and align well with the game's paperboy-inspired design.

 “The graphics of this game are retro-3D styled 'box-pixel' type.”